-In this post I want to talk about how to start a drone business that will succeed and last, and how to earn money as a drone pilot and aerial photographer.
+In this post I talk about how to start a drone business that will succeed and last in the long term, and how to earn money as a drone pilot and aerial photographer.
 As we shall see, it’s one thing to be a good drone pilot but quite another to run a successful drone business.
 Some people are better at working for themselves while others are more suited to working for others.

 My advice is derived from the experiences I had between 2013 and 2016.
 In 2013 I noticed drones were becoming increasingly sophisticated and popular and I noticed the rapid growth of companies like DJI Innovations.
 Consequently I registered several domain names and got involved in this burgeoning industry.

 Too busy in the end.
 I sold the business and the collection of websites to an aviation partnership.
 It became clear to me that in order to fully exploit the potential in this industry it would take more time than I was able to give at that point so it was better for everyone if I let it go.

 7 Tips From A Former UAV Operator

-I’d be very interested to know more about you and your business, and if any of what I’m about to say is of use to you.
-So please, watch to the end and leave me some feedback in the comment section below.
+I’d be very interested to know more about you and your drone business, and if any of what I’m about to say is of use to you.
+So please, read to the end and leave me some feedback in the comment section below.

 First I need to make some assumptions about you.
-I’m going to assume that you are already familiar with the technology and your particular models of drone, and the laws and legislation surrounding the flying of drones in your particular country.
+I’m going to assume that you are already familiar with the technology and your particular models of drone, and the laws, legislation, and the necessary permits for flying drones in your particular country.

 If you fly drones then it is of course essential that you comply with all the laws and stick rigidly to all the safety recommendations when operating unmanned aerial vehicles of any kind.

 Instead, I would like to pass on my advice about running a small business on your own, planning ahead, and gaining new clients.
 You might be very adept at UAV flying, aerial photography, and video editing but you need more that these practical skills to make a success of a drone business.

-The tips that follow apply to any drone business whether your speciality is aerial photography, videography, mapping, thermal imagery, agricultural services, aerial roof inspections, or whatever.
+The tips that follow apply to any drone business whether your speciality is aerial photography, videography, aerial mapping, thermal imagery, agricultural services, aerial roof inspections, or whatever.
 I’m sure you have your own drone business ideas but a drone photography business is obviously the most common starting point.

 Are they likely to be one-off clients or is any chance of repeat business with them?
 Obviously it will be a bit harder if all your clients are only going to hire you just the once.
 Repeat business and up-sells will make life a little easier.